buaazp/Godef/messages/welcome.md

 ### Key Bindings

 The default key of Godef is `super/ctrl+d`.
+You CAN of course change it by yourself.
 Here's an example key binding:

     { "keys": ["super+d"], "command": "godef" }